 - Use inclusive instructions e.g. select instead of click.

 - Explain any complex vocabulary or abbreviations.

 - Use clear and consistent navigation.

-- Allow your learner to pause, stop or hide any moving elements.
+- Allow learners to pause, stop or hide any moving elements.

 - Do not include any content which flashes more than three times per second.

-- Use the clearest and simplest language appropriate for the content.
+- Use the clearest and simplest language appropriate for the context.